 B1.
 Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or groupings?
 2 / 4

-The state is governed under a multiparty system.
+The state permits a competitive multiparty system.
 While new political parties must register with the Electoral Commission, parties may generally form freely, and there are mechanisms by which independent candidates may stand for office.
 However, normal party politics are often disrupted by militant violence, intimidation, and separatist boycotts.
-Moreover, parties are heavily dynastic, making it difficult for independent candidates and less established outsiders to gain political influence.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 3 / 4

-For more than a decade, state-level power has rotated between the two largest Kashmiri parties, the PDP, and the Jammu and Kashmir National Conference (JKNC).
-The ruling coalition formed by the PDP and the Bharatiya Janata Party (BJP) in early 2015 marked the first time that the Hindu nationalist BJP entered government in this Muslim-majority state.
+For more than a decade, state-level power has rotated between the two largest Kashmiri parties: the People’s Democratic Party (PDP) and the Jammu and Kashmir National Conference (JKNC).
+The Hindu nationalist BJP has made significant electoral inroads in recent years.